 For more options, check out our recommendations for the best running shoes.

-The Nike Vaporfly 3 and the Nike Alphafly 3 are two premium racing flats, each catering to different types of runners and race distances, and your choice will depend on your priorities.
-The Vaporfly 3 is lighter, more agile, and provides a firmer ride, making it a strong choice for shorter-distance races up to the half marathon.
+The Nike Vaporfly 3 and the Nike Alphafly 3 are two premium racing shoes, each catering to different types of runners and race distances, and your choice will depend on your priorities.
+The Vaporfly 3 is lighter and more agile and provides a firmer ride, making it a strong choice for shorter-distance races up to the half-marathon.
 It also has a lower stack height.
-However, the Alphafly 3 has somewhat better energy return and lateral stability, making it better suited for marathon racing.
-It is more cushioned, which can help absorb impact, especially in the later miles of a race.
+However, the Alphafly 3 has somewhat better lateral stability, making it better suited for marathon racing.
+It's more cushioned, which can help absorb impact, especially in the later miles of a race.
 While the Vaporfly 3 is more snappy for shorter distances, the Alphafly 3 is designed to optimize efficiency over 26.2 miles, making it the preferred option for marathon specialists.

-The Nike Vaporfly 3 and the Saucony Endorphin Pro 4 are both popular super shoes with the same overall level of cushioning, but their ride characteristics differ.
-The Endorphin Pro 4 offers more balanced cushioning throughout, while the Vaporfly 3 has better heel cushioning but lacks forefoot protection.
-The Vaporfly 3 also provides a bit more energy return, contributing to its propulsive feel, but the Endorphin Pro 4 is significantly more stable, thanks to its wider outsole.
-Additionally, the Vaporfly 3 is lighter, giving it a more effortless, race-day-ready feel, while the firmer forefoot foam adds to its snappy toe-off compared to the smoother, more controlled ride of the Endorphin Pro 4.
+The Nike Vaporfly 3 and the Saucony Endorphin Pro 4 are both popular super shoes, but with different ride characteristics.
+The Endorphin Pro 4 offers better cushioning, especially as force increases, and is significantly more stable, thanks to its wider outsole.
+The Vaporfly 3 provides a bit more energy return, contributing to its propulsive feel, and is lighter, giving it a more streamlined, race-day-ready feel.
+The Vaporfly 3 has firmer forefoot foam, which adds to its snappy toe-off compared to the smoother, more controlled ride of the Endorphin Pro 4.

 Amazingly lightweight, this shoe keeps things minimal, shedding any unnecessary bulk to optimize performance.
 Its featherlight build enhances efficiency, making every stride feel effortless.
 Compared to other super shoes, the adidas Adizero Adios Pro Evo 1 is the outlier, being significantly lighter.
 However, the Nike still stand out as one of the lightest and most efficient racers available.